 Another adventure occurred on Easter weekend: we tried Gemmaway, a tour group targeting the Embassy market, on a coach trip to Scotland.
 Several friends recommended them, so we set off at seven on Good Friday, and the green scenery grew increasingly hilly and more dramatic as we neared Hadrian's Wall (120 AD) and the Cheviot Hills.
 The Roman wall was to keep out wild intruders from the north.
 No hoof and mouth funeral pyres were in evidence as we drove past one of the seriously infected areas.
 Thousands of sheep and furry lambs dotted the scenery, including hundreds of tiny twins frolicking in the gorse and heather.
 Some babies wear a plastic jacket to avoid hypothermia in damp cold.

 In Edinburgh, we stayed at The Southgate, a pleasant small hotel near the University, and discovered a wonderful jazz trio at the elegant old Balmoral Hotel.
 At night the castle and monumental buildings of the city are illuminated with golden spotlights, and its river and deep valleys take on visual warmth inadequate to counteract violent icy winds flying off the North Sea.
 There are more listed buildings here than anyplace in the UK except London.
-The pointed towers are in the Scots Baronial style, but there are also Victorian and Georgian styles, and modern buildings.
+The pointed towers are in the Scots Baronial style, but there are also Victorian and Georgian styles and modern buildings.
 Sir Walter Scott’s tall monument towers in blackened pierced stone that was unsuccessfully cleaned, at a cost of over 16 million pounds.
 Visitors missing their stairsteppers at the gym can climb its 287 steps.
 The "new town" uses Hanoverian street names like George or Charlotte, but they are interspersed with Hard Rock Café and Starbucks signs.
-Edinburgh Castle looms high above the gray stone city like a smoky Parthenon presiding over Athens, but with clouds.
+Edinburgh Castle looms high above the gray stone city like a smoky Parthenon presiding over Athens, but cloudier.
 Saturday we toured by bus around city neighborhoods and landmarks, including Greyfriars Bobby, the faithful Skye Terrier who sat on his shepherd master's grave for 14 years.
 Even Queen Victoria knew of him.

 Holyrood Palace is at one end of the Royal Mile (which is actually four different streets) and at the other end is the Castle.
 Supposedly the Abbey, in ruins, was built by King David after his vision of a stag with a cross (rood) between its antlers.
 It may be named for a fragment of the cross brought there by the king's mother, St. Margaret.
 (She was Harold's sister, the man defeated in the Battle of Hastings by William the Conqueror in 1066.
 Think Bayeaux Tapestry.)
 The castle displays portraits of past rulers and there is a strong family resemblance, since the artist used the same model for all 110 of them!
 Twice Mary Queen of Scots was wed at its abbey, which collapsed in 1768.
 Born as her father James V died, she was smuggled to France to be educated in the Catholic court to keep her from marrying Henry VIII's son, the future Edward VI.
 Her first husband became King of France when his father died, and she Queen, but then he too died, leaving Mary a widow at 17.
 Back in Scotland, Catholic Mary argued with John Knox as Scotland became Presbyterian.
-The people selected their ministers, who selected the bishops.
+Lay people selected their ministers, who selected the bishops.

-The son of James VI, Charles I, was crowned there--when he still had a head to decorate--and he was the last king to sleep there.
+The son of James VI, Charles I, was crowned there--when he still had a head to decorate--and was the last king to sleep there.
 Some feared he might secretly be Catholic.
 Cromwell used the castle during Civil War.
 Much later, Victoria loved all things Scottish, and stopped at the palace en route to Balmoral, her holiday residence.
 Today it's used as the Queen's official residence for an annual July week in Scotland, as she meets ministers, entertains, and hosts a garden party for Scots from all walks of life.
 There are carved wall panels, tapestries, paintings, chandeliers, sumptuous musical instruments, furniture, and the abbey ruins, but the palace is closed to visitors during royal stays.

 One young queen deplored the castle as sad and solitary, without greenery and unwholesome because of its nearness to the sea.
 Haar, sea mist, sometimes envelops it.
 Yet there Mary Queen of Scots gave birth to James VI and I (same guy, of Scotland and England, respectively, and in theory uniting them) in a tiny room off her bedroom.
 He was IR, Jacobus Rex, since Latin has no letter J.

 We arrived as crowds gathered along a high parapet to hear the one o'clock gun, which, although we were quite ready, made everyone jump.
 It's a cannon--the timepiece over the town since 1851, and its acrid smoke tickles nostrils afterwards.
 Visitors queue to check out free audio tapes explaining the sights.
 Near the castle on top of the rock, Nelson's stone monument is sculpted like a telescope, and next to it the replica front pillars of the Parthenon crown this "Athens of the North."
-In summers, the extravaganza Trooping of the Colors occurs, and below is a garden area, once a loch.
+In summers, the extravaganza Trooping of the Colors occurs above a garden area, once a loch.
 (Try to cough a little when you say loch.)
 What an amazing view of the city--but so windy!

 We learned of 4000 unfortunates burnt as witches in less than 250 years in Scotland alone.
 Another figure says 17,000.
-King James VI said more were "worryit" or strangled, then burnt, on the Castlehill than in any other part of the kingdom.
+King James VI claimed more were "worryit" or strangled, then burnt, on the Castlehill than in any other part of the kingdom.
 Torture usually got a confession, so the accused could be burned.
 If she refused, she obviously was in a pact with the devil and could be burned.
 Special witch prickers poked at birthmarks.
 If they refused to bleed, obviously they were signs of the devil.
 Burning.
 These people worked on commission: more witches, more salary!
 Did you fall off your horse and break a limb?
 No doubt the witch caused it.
 Accuse your lost love of a dance with the devil, and have your revenge as the witch is hung in front of her husband and child.
 These are all true stories.